');

 About Bridgton, ME

-Bridgton is a small community in Maine with a population of 1,666 residents.
-The median household income is $58,992 per year, which is near the national average.
-The median age in Bridgton is 41.3 years.
+Bridgton is a small town located in Maine with a population of 1,666 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,992 per year, which is 21% below the national median of $75,149.
+The median age of 41.3 years is close to the US median age of 38.9 years.

 How Bridgton Ranks in Maine